Toronto City Council: Other committees

-Following the sudden decision by the provincial government to reduce the size of City Council in summer 2018, the committee structure is currently under review; what follows describes the structure up to December 1, 2018.
-There were eleven other committees that reported to Toronto City Council.
-The seven standing policy committees were:
+Following the sudden decision by the provincial government to reduce the size of City Council in summer 2018, the committee structure went under review.
+Before December 1, 2018, there were eleven other committees that reported to Toronto City Council.
+As of the 2022-2026 term, the four standing policy committees are:

-There are four other committees that report to Council:
+There are five other committees that report to Council: